 - Enter Event Number when prompted to Enter Meeting Information, then click Join.

 - You will be prompted to enter your Name, Email, and Event Password.

 - Follow the instructions that appear on your screen.

 If you receive an email invitation, you may participate in the Videoconference Hearing by clicking on the “Join Event” button and will not have to go through meetny.webex.com.

 Webex will open a new tab on your browser and the Webex application will launch.
 This is where the Videoconference Hearing will be conducted.

 Once the application has loaded, you will have to connect audio and video.

-- when you answer Webex calling your phone, or connect using your computer audio, you will then be able to hear the audio.
+- when you connect using your computer audio, you will then be able to hear the audio.

 - you must unmute your computer when you join since your microphone will be on mute.

 Next you will have to connect your video.